OlafenwaMoses/ImageAI/imageai/Classification/Custom/CustomClassification.md

 Classify Image:
 - Changed all keras.preprocessing.image or keras.utils as keras.preprocessing is deprecated
 - Added extra processing of the prediction with tf.nn.softmax() as raw data was unreadable
+- Unfortunantly due to updates in Tensorflow models from previous generations of ImageAI are no longer going to be supported as the specific model used during training needs to be used during prediction.
+If you have a Tensorflow SavedModel, it can now be used for prediction regardless of if the model was trained in ImageAI or not.
+If you do not have the 'save_full_model' set to true on models you'd like to continue using, run a few epochs of transfer learning with that model and the 'save_full_model' set to True and it can be carried over to ImageAI V2.2.0

 ### Custom Model Prediction